 advertised by the AP is equal to 0 or if the Tx Rx MCS Set Not Equal subfield in that element is equal to 1, is implementation dependent.

-The non-AP STA might conservatively use the BSS basic HT MCS set, or it might use knowledge of past transmissions by the
+The non-AP STA might conservatively use the BSS’s basic HT MCS set, or it might use knowledge of past transmissions by the

 AP, or it might use other means.